rsm-gh/akbl/README.md

 3. Execute the setup file.

-*To check the last changes of the code take a look to the master branch RSS feed.
+*To check the last changes of the code take a look to the [master commits history](https://github.com/rsm-gh/akbl/commits/stable).*

 # F.A.Q.